Module ECP

 - ecp:double ()

-- Transforms an ECP pointo into the double of its value, multiplying it by two.
-This works faster than multiplying it an arbitrary number of times. ()
+This method transforms an ECP point into the double of its value, multiplying it by two.

 -